Frequently Asked Questions

 How much is the membership fee?

-Annual Torah Club Membership fee is $60.00 ($5.00 per month!) per student.
+Annual Torah Club Membership fee is $60.00 ($5.00 per month!) per member.
 Membership lasts twelve months from time of registration, but members must be part of an active Torah Club to receive materials.

 What are the member benefits?